 There is no issue with this coil being larger than needed (it would just mean that the heat exchange process has completed sooner, and the coil water has equalised with the cylinder water well before leaving), but if it was smaller than needed you would have problems.
 The fire would continue to heat the contents of the coil / water jacket circuit at a higher rate than the coil can transfer this heat across, and it will boil, frequently (you don’t have much volume in this circuit!), reducing the efficiency of your whole system to well below even that of the low capacity coil, and putting undue stress on your plumbing.

 Coils also come in different varieties – many of which are only intended to ever be pumped through (eg: for solar or radiators – you know what I’ve said about pumping though a water jacket!) and as such are too-squat to thermosyphon effectively through.
-Make sure the coil in your cylinder is a thermosyphoning coil (‘wetback coil’ here in NZ) of sufficient length to match (or exceed, ideally!) the production of your water jacket.
+Make sure the coil in your cylinder is an elongated thermosyphoning coil (‘wetback coil’ here in NZ) of sufficient length to match (or exceed, ideally!) the production of your water jacket.

 This type of system is slightly more complicated to plumb (but not massively), as rather than just needing a single main supply of cold water to replace the used (or ejected) water from the cylinder as in the low-pressure system, here we need to be prepared to replace water in both the hot water cylinder (done in the usual fashion with the bottom entry cold supply) and the open-vented low-pressure water jacket/coil system.
 This would normally be done with a second cold supply entering into the return line (as shown in the picture) of the coil / water jacket circuit, with an Ajax valve reducing the pressure down to match the head of your open vent just as in the Basic Low Pressure System.